Due to COVID 19, all statutory assessments are currently suspended.

-If your child is in Year 6 during 2018-19, they will take the end of KS2 assessments.
+If your child is in Year 6 they usually complete, they will take the end of KS2 assessments.

 *A child awarded a scaled score of 100 is judged to have met the ‘national standard’ in the area judged by the test.